do you lose nutritional value when blending

 Does Blending Destroy Nutrients?

-When someone claims that blending eliminates nutrients, they are typically attempting to convince you that blending increases fruit and vegetable oxidation, which results in nutrient loss (observe how an apple’s cut surface browns when sliced; this is a type of oxidation reaction).
+Typically when someone is saying that blending destroys nutrients, they’re usually trying to tell you that blending causes increased oxidation of fruits and veggies, which causes nutrient loss (think of cutting an apple and how the cut surface browns – this is enzymatic browning, a type of oxidation reaction).

-Although this is accurate in theory, the loss of nutrients is not significant.
+While technically this is true, the nutrient loss is not dramatic.
 Let’s unpack it.

 First of all, not all nutrients are antioxidants.
-Therefore, nutrients like B vitamins and fiber (more on fiber later) that aren’t antioxidants don’t lose nutrients through oxidation.
+So nutrient loss through oxidation is a non-issue with nutrients that aren’t antioxidants, like B vitamins and fiber (more on fiber later).

 And for nutrients that are antioxidants, like vitamin C, vitamin E, copper, zinc, and selenium, nutrient loss through oxidation takes time (according to the Produce for Better Health Foundation).